BarrettOlson/barrettolson.github.io/contact.md

 ---

 ## Contact Info
 I love meeting new people and getting to know people I've already met.
 I alway happy to talk about my research or work.
 Please don't hesitate to reach out.
-My preferred method of commutation is usually email but feel free to shoot me a text, especially if we've already met.
-(ENGR 101 students should use the office course email for all class related commutation)
+My preferred method of commutation is usually email but feel free to shoot me a text or fb message, especially if we've already met.

 - Student/Work Email: olsonchs at umich.edu